Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

-where $Z$ is an auxiliary $E$-independent random variable introduced in the analytic process, denoting the output of a ``test channel''.
-The first line in \eqref{eq6-ext} implies the benefit of side information source under which the uncertainty of semantic source $S$ can be reduced at the semantic decoder side.
-The second equation quantifies the volume of information related to the indirect observation and side information flow.
+where $Z$ is an auxiliary $E$-independent random variable introduced in the Wyner-Ziv \cite{merhav2003joint} coding, denoting the output of a ``test channel''. \eqref{eq6-ext} implies the benefit of side information source under which the uncertainty of semantic source $S$ can be reduced at the semantic decoder side.

 Taking into account the unique property of semantics that one semantic concept can correspond to multiple symbolic descriptions, it remains challenging for semantic source coding to determine an appropriate language system (typically those with low $H(X)$) to represent the semantic world.
 In that regard, \cite{bao2011towards} shows that due to the redundancy of semantic representation $X$, one can always build another language system $X^{\prime}$ that is \emph{equivalent} to the semantic representations but yields lower or equal message entropy.
-To experimentally approximate the ideal semantic source coding system, \cite{farshbafan2022common} provides a plausible solution by selecting the smallest subset of (learnable) semantic tokens via RL, which exhibits a remarkable compression ratio.
+To experimentally approximate the ideal semantic source coding system, \cite{farshbafan2022common} provides a plausible solution by selecting the smallest subset of (learnable) semantic tokens via RL, which exhibits a remarkable encoding efficiency.

 Besides semantic source coding, there also emerges significant research interest towards \emph{semantic channel coding} to combat the semantic noise.
-A desired semantic channel coding strategy, hence, aims to eliminate the impact of semantic noise introduced by a physical channel and KB discrepancy.
-Practical semantic channel coding solutions often borrow ideas from classical channel coding schemes like introducing semantic redundancy, exploiting semantic-robust adversarial coding schemes, re-transmissions, semantic-correcting techniques, \etc \cite{hu2022robust,jiang2022deep,zhou2022adaptive,lu2021reinforcement,liang2022life}.
-It is noteworthy that due to the difficulty of theoretical semantic modeling for practical high-dimensional media, most of the existing semantic coding schemes follow a (typical) joint source-channel coding methodology.
+A desired semantic channel coding strategy aims to eliminate the impact of semantic noise introduced by a physical channel and KB discrepancy.
+Practical semantic channel coding solutions often borrow ideas from classical channel coding schemes like introducing semantic redundancy, exploiting semantic noise-robust adversarial coding schemes, re-transmissions, semantic-correcting techniques, \etc \cite{hu2022robust,jiang2022deep,zhou2022adaptive,lu2021reinforcement,liang2022life}.
+It is noteworthy that due to the difficulty of theoretical semantic modeling for practical high-dimensional media, most of the existing semantic coding schemes follow a (typical) JSCC methodology.
 Meanwhile, it remains difficult to implement modular designs similar to the classical Shannon paradigm, which may be addressed as intensely new interest continues emerging.